 No, the biggest issue with this lens is not the optical performance.
 The biggest issue is that it’s an 800mm lens with an f/6.3 maximum aperture!
 In short, it’s a highly specialized lens – maybe the most specialized Nikon Z lens so far aside from the 58mm f/0.95.

 Is 800mm really right for you?
-That’s a seriously tight focal length.
-You may be better off with something in the 400-500mm range for a lot of wildlife.
-I’m not just talking about composition (although that’s a big factor) but image quality.
+You may be better off with something in the 400-500mm range for a lot of wildlife photography.
+I’m not just referring to composition (although that’s a big factor), but also image quality.
 At 800mm, there’s a lot of atmosphere between you and your subject.
-If you can walk forward with, say, a 400mm lens instead, you’ll be much better off.
+If you can walk forward with, for example, a 400mm lens instead, you’ll be much better off.
 The Nikon Z 400mm f/4.5 VR S comes to mind as a more practical choice for a lot of photographers.
-Same with the 200-600mm lens on the roadmap that should be announced later in 2023.
+I would even say the same about the Nikon Z 180-600mm f/5.6-6.3 VR.

 Overall, here’s how I’d sum up the pros and cons of the Nikon Z 800mm f/6.3 VR S.